 Walking them several times each day will help to keep them in good physical and mental condition.
-Many white German shepherd owners begin to do agility training with their dogs to give them both a physical and mental workout.
+Many white German Shepherd owners begin to do agility training with their dogs to give them both a physical and mental workout.
 Other owners take their white German shepherds along with them when they jog or bicycle.

 Discrimination Continues Even Today

-Despite all evidence to the contrary, today white German shepherds, essentially the same animal as the tan and black shepherd, is discriminated against solely due to its color.
+Despite all evidence to the contrary, today, white German Shepherds, essentially the same animal as the tan and black shepherd, are discriminated against solely due to their color.
 Continuing beliefs that the recessive gene that causes the white color is responsible for unspecified genetic problems, many breeders today cull white puppies when they are born.
 Even though the siblings carry the same gene, they will survive.
 Later, if those puppies are bred to another dog carrying the white recessive gene, the resulting litter could contain white puppies.
 It is clear that the original foundation of the German Shepherd breed contained dogs with white coats; continuing claims that white shepherds should not be allowed to be shown or bred seem unfounded.
 The founder of the breed, von Stephanitz, registered the first German Shepherd foundation sire while knowing full well that the dog was the grandson of a white shepherd.
-Von Stephanitz’ position on color was clear:
+Von Stephanitz’s position on color was clear:

-Fans of the German Shepherd Dog can educate others about the misconceptions about the breed such as the white coat variation.
+Fans of the German Shepherd Dog can educate others about the misconceptions about the breed, such as the white coat variation.
 Perhaps this will eventually lead to an outcry over the discrimination against white German shepherds based solely upon coat color.